Major Planning Scheme Amendment No. 4 - Morayfield South Emerging Community Area and Designated Bushfire Prone Areas

-We are preparing an Amendment to the Planning Scheme, Major Amendment No. 4.
+On 13 December 2023, Council resolved to amend the MBRC Planning Scheme 2016 and decided to progress the amendment (Major Amendment No.4 Morayfield South Emerging Community Area and Designated Bushfire Prone Areas) and send it to the Minister for State interest review.
 Following a period of early consultation where we asked for feedback on the draft Morayfield South Structure Plan, this amendment proposes the updated Morayfield South Structure Plan be incorporated into the Planning Scheme.
 You can read what we heard, and our response, in the Communication and Engagement Summary.

 To read more about this part of the amendment, click on the Morayfield South Planning tab.